Plan your journey

 You may remove your face covering if you need to take medication or to eat or drink where reasonably necessary.
 You should remove your face covering temporarily to comply with a request by a relevant person, such as a ticket examiner who needs to check identity in respect, for example, of a concessionary card.

 You are expected to provide your own face covering.
 A face covering does not have to be a surgical or other medical grade mask but must be a facial covering of the mouth and nose.
-Face coverings worn over the mouth and nose may include a scarf, face mask, protective visor, or any other type of appropriate covering.
+Face coverings worn over the mouth and nose may include a scarf, face mask or any other type of appropriate covering.
 It will not be acceptable to pull a shirt, blouse, jumper or coat up to try and cover your nose and mouth.
-If you choose to wear a face visor it must cover the nose and mouth completely.

 When applying or removing the covering, it is important that you wash your hands first and avoid touching your face.
 After each use, you must wash a fabric face covering at 60 degrees centigrade or dispose of it safely.